 Globally, There’s an English Language Proficiency Gap

-The English language has become the global language of business and the demand for proficient language skills has become a vital part of success in the highly competitive corporate world.
+The English language has become the global language of business, which is why the language proficiency gap is a growing concern.
+As companies conduct business across borders and media platforms, the demand for proficient language skills has become a vital part of success in the highly competitive corporate world.

 Abroad, there is a growing disparity of available people capable of effectively communicating in English, which is the universal corporate language.

 Even in countries where English is commonly spoken, like India and Philippines, language skills necessary to conduct business often falls short.
 Companies have found there’s a divide between finding people with the appropriate communication skills and the available pool of candidates in those countries.